RMLio/prov4itdata-web-app/docs/REPORT.md

 ## Requirements

-- [ ] clarify it can do that same as DTP

 We set out following requirements, and linked them to the specific sections of the features we currently support,